Underbelly series 1: Supreme Court suppression

 The screening of Underbelly in Victoria was put into jeopardy after last-minute legal proceedings were instituted by the Director of Public Prosecutions, Jeremy Rapke, QC.
 Rapke secured an urgent viewing of the series, after which he decided to seek an injunction stopping its broadcast in Victoria.
 A Supreme Court judge called prosecutors and defence lawyers together after serious concerns were raised about whether the show could prejudice the jury in the trial of Evangelos Goussis, who had pleaded not guilty to the 2004 gangland killing of Lewis Moran.
 Although Goussis was not named in the series, there were concerns the show could hurt his chance of a fair trial.

 The Supreme Court hearing took place on 11 February 2008 – only two days before the series was due to premiere.
 The Nine Network was ordered by a DPP subpoena to hand over tapes of all 13 episodes, as well as outlines and story lines, to the Victorian Supreme Court by 10 am on that date.
 The Nine Network refused to voluntarily hand over the tapes, saying they were incomplete and that the network's lawyers were closely supervising production.
-However, it was willing to comply with any Court order and took the matter very seriously.
+It was willing to comply with any Court order and took the matter very seriously.
 The Network was also adamant that the series makes no assertions about the guilt of the accused killer.
 At the hearing, which took place at the Geelong Supreme Court, Justice Betty King gave prosecution and defence lawyers 24 hours to view the series and return to court the following day to decide whether it had the potential to affect the forthcoming trial.

 Justice King issued a suppression order on 12 February banning the Nine Network from broadcasting the series in the state of Victoria and on the internet until after the murder trial was completed.
 The Nine Network offered to air a heavily edited version in Victoria, but the offer was rejected by Justice King.
 It was initially planned that an alternative program, Underbelly: A Special Announcement, discussing the subject matter of the series, would air in Victoria instead of the series premiere.
 This idea was scrapped, and the movie The Shawshank Redemption was aired in Victoria instead.
 The Nine Network declared their intention to appeal the decision, and Network lawyers stated that they would exercise all legal options.

 The injunction also affected national audiences receiving transmissions from Imparja Television, a Nine Network affiliate, because its single national satellite distribution signal is retransmitted in some parts of Victoria.
 Alternative programming was to be shown until the restriction was lifted.